-- Choose a Book: This book can be fiction or nonfiction - Section 1: Title, Author, Genre of the book - Section 2: Describe the setting in detail (where and when the story takes place) - Section 3: Summarize the story in 6-8 sentences. - Section 4: Discuss a character from the book whom you connect with personally.
-Include character traits and explain why you connect with this character. - Section 5: Discuss the big idea (theme).
+- Section 1: Title, Author, Genre

+- Section 2: Describe the setting.

+- Section 3: Summarize the book in 6-8 sentences.

+- Section 4: Discuss a character from the book whom you connect with personally.
+Include character traits and explain why you connect with this character.

+- Section 5: Discuss the big idea (theme).

 What is the message the author is trying to teach you?

+Section 6:

+- Rate the book on a 5-star scale.